Csson/p5-CairoX-Sweet/README.md

 CairoX::Sweet is a wrapper around [Cairo](https://metacpan.org/pod/Cairo) which uses the great [cairo](http://www.cairographics.org/) graphics library.

 For some use cases the standard api is a little verbose, the goal of this distribution is to reduce that.

-# STABILITY

-Since this is an early release things might break, but hopefully not without good cause.

 # CONSTRUCTORS